-Whilst the municipality is awaiting feedback from DBSA, MISA Northern Cape engaged the Municipality with regards to their intention to fund the development of the SDF of Emthanjeni Municipality to the value of R1.2mil through their internal SCM processes for the financial year 2022/2023.
-A Professional Service Provider will be procured by them and MISA will manage and oversee the finances and progress of the project from inception till completion.
+Whilst the municipality was awaiting feedback from DBSA, MISA Northern Cape engaged the Municipality with regards to their intention to fund the development of the SDF of Emthanjeni Municipality to the value of R1.2mil through their internal SCM processes for the financial year 2022/2023.
+However, before the project could be implemented MISA informed the municipality that due to cost containment measures, they will no more be able to fund the SDF but the Department Rural Development indicated to include Emhanjeni LM in their support programme for development of a new SDF.